evanwappel/conference_central/README.md

 Let’s say that you don't like workshops and you don't like sessions after 7 pm.
 How would you handle a query for all non-workshop sessions before 7 pm?
 What is the problem for implementing this query?
 What ways to solve it did you think of?

-	The problem with this query is that our code is designed to query the conferences class and not session class.
-We will need to create new "getQuery" and "filterPlayground" functions that will query the session class
+	The problem with this query is that our code is designed to query the Conference class and not Session class.
+We will need to create new "getQuery" and "filterPlayground" functions that will query the Session class

 ## Task 4: Add a Task